 Example Description Authentication Domain joined fleet instances are required Applications installed on the AppStream image are accessible only to domain joined resources.
-SAML 2.0 Heavy integration with Microsoft services Organizational dependence on developing Microsoft Group Policies and backend infrastructure SAML 2.0 Using attribute-based application entitlements Organization is using application entitlements to restrict what applications are available in the application catalog.
-If you are using application entitlements, you must use SAML 2.0-based authentication SAML 2.0

-Example Description Authentication Existing enterprise Single Signon (SSO) All new services must leverage an enterprise SSO solution that has several reporting and security processes established.
-SAML 2.0 Two-factor authentication (2FA) Access to services must use 2FA authentication as part of the login process SAML 2.0 Smart card support for applications Smart cards (such as Private Identity Verification and common access cards) for in-session authentication to streamed applications through a smart card reader.
+SAML 2.0 Heavy integration with Microsoft services Organizational dependence on developing Microsoft Group Policies and backend infrastructure SAML 2.0 Existing enterprise Single Sign-on (SSO) All new services must leverage an enterprise SSO solution that has several reporting and security processes established.
+SAML 2.0 Smart card support for applications Smart cards (such as Private Identity Verification and common access cards) for in-session authentication to streamed applications through a smart card reader.
 SAML 2.0 Seasonal workforce with temporary staffing A few months out of the year, temporary workers are assigned a small set of applications that do not include internal resources to complete activities.
 User Pool Limited IT Support Smaller organizations with less than 50 users and limited IT staff, looking to remove the overhead of maintaining an Identity Provider (IdP) User Pool Independent Software Vendor (ISV) Proprietary solution built by your organization that includes user entitlement and authentication, extending AppStream 2.0 as part of your solution.
-Streaming URL Technology showcase Completely ephemeral environment that showcases a proprietary technology as part of a guided tour of your solution with no requirement to store user information.
-Streaming URL Interactive website experience Make your website interactive with streaming Windows applications.
-Streaming URL
+Programmatic Technology showcase Completely ephemeral environment that showcases a proprietary technology as part of a guided tour of your solution with no requirement to store user information.
+Programmatic

+Example Description Authentication Interactive website experience Make your website interactive with streaming Windows applications.
+Programmatic

-\Refer to Software vendors: Deliver your applications to any user device for more information.
+^{}See Software vendors: Deliver your applications to any user device for more information.